ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.1.1 =
+* Added rel tags noopener and noreferrer to links for security

 = 6.1 =
 * Stable release one month after 6.0 version.
 Update issues have trickled down, so I making this version 6.1.
 * Fixes for RSS Preview pop-up window